Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 - all three files are `CRLN-CAR / CRLT-CAR` surface maps
 - the correct effective scale comes from the linear WCS transform `PC * CDELT`, not from bare `CDELT`
-- the validator therefore keeps the original `CRLN-CAR / CRLT-CAR` axis types and uses the effective linear transform when constructing the Astropy comparison WCS
+- the Python validator keeps the original `CRLN-CAR / CRLT-CAR` axis types and uses the effective linear transform when constructing the Astropy comparison WCS
 - JHV and Astropy agree to numerical precision
-- representative measured results on `extra/test/data/sunerf_map.fits`:
+- measured results on `extra/test/data/sunerf_map.fits`:
   - full pixel-center check:
     - `3.07e-7 mas` max (`1.705303e-13 px`)
   - forward sampled check: